nnishadcmu/Portfolio/README.md

 # About Me
 ![nuvia](https://user-images.githubusercontent.com/52507879/61142012-c5174200-a49c-11e9-9d71-fa09a8a0469f.jpg)

 Hello!
 I am Nuvia Nishad.
 I am a student in the Telling Stories with Data class at Carnegie Mellon University.
 I am a first year Master of Public Management student at the Heinz College and a full time HR Recruiter for the University.
-I provide full life cycle recruitment services for the University which includes helping hiring managers develop recruitment strategies and identifying the best talent for the job.
+I provide full life cycle recruitment services for the University which includes working with hiring managers in developing recruitment strategies and identifying the best talent for the job.

 As a Recruiter, I enjoy learning about the organizational plans and finding candidates that fit with the goals of the university.
 I am personally passionate about process and performance improvements that ensure effectiveness and increase overall organizational performances.
 I want to continue to engage in such organizational development opportunities.